richardshuai/atomworks-caliby/docs/installation.rst

-   pip install atomworks # base installation version without torch (for only atomworks.io) pip install "atomworks[ml]" # with torch and ML dependencies (for atomworks.io plus atomworks.ml) pip install "atomworks[dev]" # with development dependencies pip install "atomworks[ml,dev]" # with all dependencies
+   pip install atomworks # base installation version without torch (for only atomworks.io) pip install "atomworks[ml]" # with torch and ML dependencies (for atomworks.io plus atomworks.ml) pip install "atomworks[dev]" # with development dependencies pip install "atomworks[ml,dev]" # with all dependencies"

 You can also install AtomWorks with `Open Babel <https://openbabel.org/>`_, an alternative to RDKit: